datonex/visit-zimbabwe/README.md

 ### What does it do?

-This website will show the different locations they can visit ranging from national parks to national history. it also provides travel information, how to reach the country etc.
+This website will show the different locations they can visit ranging from national parks to national history. it also provides travel information, how to reach the country and any important documemnts and medical issues that need to be address before entering the country

 ### How does it work

-This website uses generic **HTML** and **CSS** animations to route viewers through the site. (add link to website here)
+This website uses generic **HTML** and **CSS** animations to route viewers through the site.
+View the website in the browser [**here**](https://datonex.github.io/visit-zimbabwe/)

 ### UX